 There are several reasons why I like attending St. Paul Lutheran School.
-I like going to St. Paul is because people they are understanding.
+I like going to St. Paul because the people are understanding.
 You will fit in with children of all ages.
 I remember when I first came to St. Paul, I was very shy and scared people would not like me.
 But after a couple days, I fit in.
 Also, the school makes you feel very welcome.
-I love this school because my family tried many different schools but people did not to like me very much.
+I love this school because my family tried many different schools, but people did not like me very much.
 So, when my family enrolled me at St. Paul, I loved it.
-Finally, I said, “WOW” because they were teaching the word of God.
+Finally, I said, “WOW” because they were teaching about God.
 At my old school we could not even say God.
-I also have been a member of St. Paul Church for as long as I can remember – we have children’s church and also a weekly bible study.
+I also have been a member of St. Paul Church for as long as I can remember – we have children’s church and also a weekly Bible study.

 My favorite things about this school are: teachers have time to help with subjects you struggle in because we have smaller classes, students and parents are more comfortable with expressing how they feel about God and how much faith we have in Him, and finally the school volunteers for special charities to help the homeless.

 I like this school because the teachers are nice and try their best to make learning interesting.
 Teachers don’t get upset when you ask for help.
 If you have a problem with something they will try their best to help you.
 This is the best school I have had yet, because the student ratio is 8 to 1 which means the students get more 1 on 1 time.
 I like how the teachers here can have fun and at the same time teach productively.

 St. Paul Lutheran School has provided an opportunity for my child to excel or improve in academics, social skills, and faith.
 Great teachers and staff provide individual attention and help to each student.